KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 **Installation Method:** TSLPatcher & Loose-File Mod

-**Installation Instructions:** Run the TSLPatcher for the Head Fix, then use the screenshots included with the mod to determine whether you prefer option 1 or 2 for the body modification (I recommend 2).
-Once you know your preference, enter the Body Options folder and and run the patcher for the version which matches your preference.
-Finally, once again use the screenshots to determine whether you wish to utilize the alternate texture also located in the Body Options folder (recommended).
+**Installation Instructions:** Run the TSLPatcher for the Head Fix, then enter the Body Model folder and use the screenshots included with the mod to select either option 1 or 2 (I recommend 2) and run the requisite patcher.
+Then use the screenshots to determine whether you should utilize the alternate texture located in the Body Options folder (recommended).

 ___